If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 Best Ankle Rain Boots for Women

 Another winner in the rain-boot-that-looks-the-least-like-a-rain-boot category is the Joan of Arctic Wedge 2.
 It takes its name from its heftier, snow-ready predecessor, but other than that, the two silhouettes don’t have much in common (other than being pretty darn hearty).
 The cropped silhouette offers the ultimate trifecta of performance, comfort and style.
 It features a waterproof full-grain leather, shock-absorbing EVA footbed and covered, molded PU wedge that not only provides a sleek boost of height but also cushions your every step.
 The boot is topped off with a grippy and eye-catching jagged outsole, which the brand has become known for, and side zippers so you can easily tuck the hem of your skinny jeans into them.
-Notably, some customers say these can even work in snow, while one notes that the pair kept her comfortable as she worked in a classroom all day.
+Some customers say these can even work in snow.